Trainraider/VA_OPT_polyfill/README.md

 For MSVC:
 Ensure TEST_VA_OPT and/or VA_OPT_USE_MSVC are defined and the header is treated as a .c file.
-Review the compiler compatibility table's footnotes for additional MSVC compiler flags for different implementation selections.
+Review the compiler compatibility table above to see which modes require conformance mode via the `/Zc:preprocessor` option.

 ## Technical Details